BabylonJS/Documentation/content/How_To/material/Reflect.md

 An environment map is a picture of the world as seen from a particular place; this picture is transformed and applied to a mesh to simulate reflection or refraction.
 The picture may be one image, or a panorama made by several images; it may be static, or dynamically updated to track changes in the scene.

-To create a reflective or refractive material, set [StandardMaterial](/typedoc/classes/babylon.standardmaterial)'s [.reflectionTexture](/typedoc/classes/babylon.standardmaterial#reflectiontexture) or [.refractionTexture](/typedoc/classes/babylon.standardmaterial#reflectiontexture) to an environment map that more-or-less captures the scene; see below for details and examples.
+To create a reflective or refractive material, set [StandardMaterial](/typedoc/classes/babylon.standardmaterial)'s [.reflectionTexture](/typedoc/classes/babylon.standardmaterial#reflectiontexture) or [.refractionTexture](/typedoc/classes/babylon.standardmaterial#reflectiontexture) to an environment map that more-or-less captures the scene being reflected or refracted; see below for details and examples.

-For more sophisticated variations on reflection and refraction, look into [Physically Based Rendering](/divingDeeper/materials/using/introToPBR).
+For even more sophisticated variations on reflection and refraction, look into [Physically Based Rendering](/divingDeeper/materials/using/introToPBR).

 ## Static environment maps (CubeTexture and friends)
-[CubeTexture](/typedoc/classes/babylon.cubetexture) objects use six images to make a static wraparound environment map (or "cubemap").
+[CubeTexture](/typedoc/classes/babylon.cubetexture) instances use six images to make a static wraparound environment map (or "cubemap").
 [The constructor](/typedoc/classes/babylon.cubetexture#constructor) takes a base URL and appends "\_px.jpg", "\_nx.jpg", "\_py.jpg", "\_ny.jpg", "\_pz.jpg" and "\_nz.jpg" to load the +x, -x, +y, -y, +z, and -z facing sides of the cube.

 ![Diagram of X/Y/Z axes and CubeTexture sides](/img/how_to/Materials/cubetexture1.png)